Have you noticed how thoughts have a habit of evaporating? Journaling, writing down thoughts and observations, can deliver valuable insights.

 Journaling is having a conversation with yourself.
 No one can judge what you write if you keep it private.
 Taking the time to write down your personal responses to events has surprising benefits.

 Journaling has even been associated with strengthening the immune system.
 Whatever the health benefits, you have absolute freedom to be yourself.
-And there aren’t many places to do that, unless you’re Master of the Universe.
+And there aren’t many places to do that unless you’re a Master of the Universe.

 And even the Master of the Universe kept a journal.

 For a while, the Roman Emperor, Marcus Aurelius ruled the known world.
 He had no friends.
 He had no equal.
 That meant he had to watch his back.

 His short book is translated as Meditations.
 It could just as easily been called My Private Notebook.

 The book was never meant to be published.
 The reader gets a rare look into the mind and heart of a highly cultivated leader.
 Marcus Aurelius shows gratitude to those people who helped shape his life.
 He asks himself questions about life itself, and how much of it is enough.

 In the 1980s, Hugh Prather wrote his book, Notes to Myself: My struggle to become a person.
 It made an impression on me when I was struggling with my own relationship with uncertainty.
 And who doesn’t struggle with that?

 Uncertainty is the human condition.
 And journaling can be a confidence builder: a meaningful way to engage with what life throws at you.